wrex/lessons/content/page/5-whole-fretboard.md

 We've already drilled extensively on the outside E strings and the A strings, but we still need to learn the remaining notes on the D, G, and B strings.

-Following our philosophy of always doing the hardest things first, let's first focus in on the B string.
+Following our philosophy of always doing the hardest thing first, let's first focus on the B string.
 We can get to the D and G strings using octave shapes from the outside strings, but it would take two steps to get to notes on the B string with octave shapes.
 The D and G strings can be reached with octave shapes from above or below in one step, but the B string requires two, so let's tackle it directly.

 Exactly as we did with string 5, we first perform a set of focused exercises just on just the 2nd string: